Feature Flags: From Concept to Cultural Revolution

 Work would be great if it weren't for all the customers.

 This isn't leadership's fault.
 Or the fault of the engineers or of the managers or of the designers.
 This doesn't happen because the wrong technology stack was chosen or the wrong management methodology was applied.
-It has nothing to do with your people working in-office or being remote.
+It has absolutely nothing to do with your people working in-office or being remote.
 This happens because a small seed of fear takes root.
 And then grows and grows and grows until it subsumes the entire organization.

 Fear erodes trust.
 And, without trust we don't feel safe.
-And, if we don't feel safe, the only motivation we have left is that of self-preservation.
+And, if we don't feel safe, the only motivation that we have left is that of self-preservation.

-#Feature Flags, An Introduction
+Feature Flags, an Introduction

 I've been working in the web development industry since 1999; and, before 2015, I'd never heard the term, "feature flag" (or "feature toggle", or "feature switch").
-When my Director of Product—Christopher Andersson—pulled me aside and suggested that feature flags might help us with our company's "downtime problem", I didn't know what he was talking about.
+When my Director of Product—Christopher Andersson—pulled me aside and suggested that feature flags might help us with our company's downtime problem, I didn't know what he was talking about.

 if ( featureIsEnabled() ) {